 In order to isolate the influence of initial geometrical shape on the subsequent dynamics and drops formed, we exclude inertial forces (axial stretching rate) in our initial conditions.
 The mean radius $R$ of the ligament is the characteristic length scale of the problem.
 As we are dealing with air-water systems (20 degrees Celsius), the density and viscosity ratios are given as $\rho_l / \rho_g \simeq 830$ and $\mu_l / \mu_g \simeq 45$ respectively.
 Thus, our system is characterized by the Ohnesorge number which is defined as

-The Ohnesorge number is simply the square-root of the ratio of the viscous length scale ($l_{\mu} = \mu^2 / \rho \sigma $) with the characteristic length scale of the problem ($R$).
+The Ohnesorge number is simply the square-root of the ratio of the viscous-capillary length scale ($l_{\mu} = \mu^2 / \rho \sigma $) with the characteristic length scale of the problem ($R$).
 Although the configuration initially has no kinetic energy, a part of the surface potential is immediately converted into liquid inertia as soon as the system is released from its static initial conditions.
-Hence, we can interpret this balance as $\textrm{We} \to 1$, where $\textrm{We}$ is the Weber number, defined as the ratio of inertial and capillary forces.
 The geometrical shape of any individual ligament in our ensemble is characterized by a mean corrugation amplitude $\eta = \varepsilon_0 / R$, and aspect-ratio $\Lambda = L / W$, where $W=2R$ denotes the mean width of the ligament.
 The volume of the corrugated ligament per unit spatial period ($L$) is controlled by $\Lambda$, which also acts as the theoretical upper bound to the drop size.
 Additionally, we rescale physical time with the capillary time scale such that $T = t / t_{\sigma}$, where $t_{\sigma} = \left(\rho R^3 / \sigma \right)^{-1/2}$.
 The material properties used in our adimensional parameters ($\rho$, $\mu$) correspond to the liquid phase i.e. water.
-In the present study, we focus our attention on \textit{weakly} perturbed ($\eta \simeq 0.08$) and sufficiently slender ligaments ($\Lambda \simeq 50$) at the characteristic length scale of $100$ microns ($\textrm{Oh} \simeq 10^{-2}$).
+In the present study, we focus our attention on \textit{weakly} perturbed ($\eta \simeq 0.08$) and sufficiently slender ligaments ($\Lambda \simeq 50$) \CORR{with $\textrm{Oh} \simeq 10^{-2}$, which correspond to water ligaments of a diameter close to a $100$ microns, representing the dynamics of the experiments on \cite{wang2019fate,lydia_3} within a relevant range of dimensionless parameters\cite{pal2020investigation,zaleski2021droplet}.}{at the characteristic length scale of $100$ microns ($\textrm{Oh} \simeq 10^{-2}$)}.